 In order to determine the exact cause of your leg pain, you should visit a doctor specializing in the treatment of venous disorders, a Phlebologist.
 While it is likely that venous insufficiency is the cause, there are several other conditions to rule out before treatment takes place.
 You might also invest in compression stockings to wear until a more permanent treatment is recommended.

 With the caring staff at Chicago Vein Institute, you can feel at ease about your leg pain and find the most advanced minimally-invasive treatments available to treat your symptoms.
-Schedule an appointment to discuss your leg pain by calling (773) 649-4678 or visiting our website.
+Schedule an appointment to discuss your leg pain by calling or browsing our website here.